Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Betting Trends

-- Alabama has covered 21 times in 36 chances against the spread this season.
+- Alabama has compiled a 21-15-0 ATS record so far this year.

-- A total of 16 out of the Crimson Tide's 36 games this season have hit the over.
+- A total of 16 out of the Crimson Tide's 36 games this season have gone over the point total.

-- San Diego State has compiled a 17-16-1 record against the spread this year.
+- San Diego State has put together a 17-16-1 ATS record so far this year.

-- Aztecs games have hit the over 14 out of 34 times this season.
+- So far this year, 14 out of the Aztecs' 34 games with an over/under have gone over the point total.

 Alabama Futures Odds

-- Alabama is best in the country in terms of its odds to win the national championship (+400), and resides in the same spot, according to the computer rankings.
+- In terms of its odds to win the national championship (+380), Alabama is best in the country.
+It is the same according to the computer rankings.

-- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the beginning of the season to +400.
-Among all teams in the country, that is the 62nd-biggest change.
+- The Crimson Tide were +5000 to win the national championship at the start of the season, and have now improved to +380, which is the 62nd-biggest change in the country.

+- With odds of +380, Alabama has been given a 20.8% chance of winning the national championship.

+- In terms of their national championship odds, the Aztecs have experienced the 69th-biggest change this season, improving from +6000 at the beginning to +4000.

-- Based on its moneyline odds, Alabama has a 20% chance of winning the national championship.
+- Based on its moneyline odds, San Diego State has a 2.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.